 Who was Athanasius?
 He was considered as one of the great Church Fathers or even greatest Church Father of all time.
 (A Church Father was someone who was a key leader of a church or group of churches and in the forming of teachings to protect their churches from false teachings.)

 Athanasius was born between 296 and 298 in Egypt to a Coptic family who were seen as a lower class.
 He understood Coptic and Greek language and studied in Alexandria, which was the intellectual centre of science, mathematics, philosophy and theology of its ancient day.
 Athanasius was a brilliant man.
 However, the two of the most distinguishing features of Athanasius was that he was short and dark-skinned, which afforded him the name “Black dwarf” reported by many historians including highly acclaimed historian, Justo Gonzáles.
 Admittedly there has been recent debates if Athanasius was a Black man as we know it today.
-There are some who say he was not Black based on the fact that he lived in Alexandria, Egypt (modern day Cairo) a cosmopolitan centre where the skin complexion of many Egyptians of that time varied from fair skinned to dark skinned and every shade between.
+There are some who say he was not Black based on the fact that he lived in Alexandria, Egypt, the capital city of the day (economic and intellectual) and a cosmopolitan centre where the skin complexion of many Egyptians of that time varied from fair skinned to dark skinned and every shade between.

 It’s worth noting that it was only when the British colonized Egypt in their illustrious history the political demarcation of the Middle East came about, which created an artificial separation culturally from Africa.
 Egypt today is not seen as part of Africa but as part of the Middle East.
 However, during Athanasius’ time that was not the case.